ARCHER-CSE/2018-12-06-turing-hpcintro/_episodes/11-casestudy.md

 teaching: 20
 exercises: 0
 questions:
-- "Can I see an example of hw people use HPC systems?"
+- "Can I see an example of how people use HPC systems?"
 objectives:
 - "Show a real-world example of HPC system use"
 keypoints:
-- "HPC systems are a basic research tool"
+- "HPC systems are a tool that can be used in many research areas"
 ---

 Sophie Finnigan